 A projected cash flow statement will provide your investors with information on how much cash (on hand and in the bank) you have, how much money you will receive from revenue and what cash expenses will you make to run your business.

 It will enable your investors to understand how much money you will receive and where you will use it.
 If you are using too long credit periods, it may impact his investment decision.

 - It enables decision-making for your investors, banks, and other stakeholders.

-- Provides you with financial planning for the next three to five years so that you can focus on executing your business idea.
+- Provides you financial planning for three to five years allowing you to focus on executing your business idea.

 - Cater’s long-term strategic planning for your business as the first few years are already projected.